ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-migrations.md

 Oracle RAC, MS Exchange, and MS-SQL clusters are examples of applications where two or more VMs participate in a cluster that requires shared disk across all VMs or cluster nodes.
 The VMware multi-writer flag needs to be enabled on all of the VM nodes for disks that are part of the application cluster (non-OS virtual disks).
 VMs with the multi-writer flag enabled for any virtual disk are not supported.

-Migrating a multi-writer virtual disk enabled cluster:
+Review the following information about migrating a multi-writer virtual disk enabled cluster:
-- Uses vMotion as the original VM disk and UUID mappings are maintained.
+- vMotion is used, as the original VM disk and UUID mappings are maintained.
 - The cluster remains up in a degraded state (single node) during migration.
 - The cluster incurs downtime before the start of the migration and after the migration is complete to reassemble the multi-writer configuration across cluster VMs.

-Complete the following steps to migrate a multi-writer disk enabled cluster:
+To migrate a multi-writer disk enabled cluster, complete the following steps:
 1. Power off the cluster and all nodes per the application best practice.
 2. Take note of the disk order, if the application requires it, in each node VM for the multi-writer configured virtual disks.
-3. For Oracle and any other application that uses the virtual disk UUID feature, login to a particular ESXi host and run the `vmkfstools -J getuuid /vmfs/volumes/datastore/VM/vm.vmdk` command to get the UUID of each virtual disk file that requires the multi-writer flag set for the cluster.
+3. For Oracle and any other application that uses the virtual disk UUID feature, log in to an ESXi host and run the command `vmkfstools -J getuuid /vmfs/volumes/datastore/VM/vm.vmdk`.
+This command gets the UUID of each virtual disk file that requires the multi-writer flag set for the cluster.
-  This is necessary if best practice aligns disk orders with how the path displays in the operating system. vMotion can reorder the disks (disk1, disk2, disk3) but the UUIDs remain the same.
+  This step is necessary if best practice aligns disk orders with how the path is displayed in the operating system. vMotion can reorder the disks (disk1, disk2, disk3) but the UUIDs remain the same.
-  When the migration completes, use the noted UUID to map the disk information, to re-create the disk naming order, and the SCSI ID, if necessary.
-The application should function either way.
-This is used where an Oracle instance has many virtual disks that are mapped for troubleshooting of the application.
+  When the migration is complete, use the noted UUID to map the disk information to re-create the disk naming order and the SCSI ID if necessary.
+This information can be useful for troubleshooting when an Oracle instance has many virtual disks that are mapped.
 4. Remove the virtual disks from all cluster VMs except the one deemed primary.
-5. Remove the multi writer-flag from the primary cluster VM that should be the only one owning the cluster disks currently.
+5. Remove the multi writer-flag from the primary cluster VM (the only one that owns the cluster disks).
 6. Power on the primary cluster, if required for minimal downtime.
 7. Migrate all cluster nodes with vMotion.
 Migrate the primary cluster first.
 Migrate all other nodes after they are powered off.
 8. When the primary disk owning node completes migration, power it off.
 9. If required, remap the disk order with the proper disk UUID and scsi ID.
 Remapping is not required for the application to function.
 10. Re-enable the multi-writer flag on the primary node.
 11. Start the primary node and verify operation.
-12. Map disk / enable multi-writer flag on all other cluster VMs and power them on.
+12. Map disk or enable multi-writer flag on all other cluster VMs and power them on.
 13. Verify other cluster operation.

 ### General VMs